Our director of undergraduate studies (DUS) can assist you with:

 Majors should meet with the DUS at least once a year.
 If you are a junior or a senior, it is particularly important for you to be on track to graduate, so contact the DUS to ensure that no requirements have been overlooked.

-Appointments with the DUS may be booked online during the academic year through the link on the advising hours page.
+Appointments with the DUS may be booked online through the link on the advising hours page.

 Students choose a double major because it offers a competitive advantage in both the job market and on applications to graduate and professional schools.
 Over half of our major students have a second (or even a third) major.
 With good planning it is possible to do this in just four years.